Select colour:

 However there is a very clever solution to this problem in the form of a directional radio antenna, invented in 1940 by Hidetsugu Yagi.

-Thus with a radio reciever and a 'Yagi' antenna the falconer can now determine how far away the bird of prey is as well as in what direction.
+Thus with a radio receiver and a 'Yagi' antenna the falconer can now determine how far away the bird of prey is as well as in what direction.

 Telemetry is a big improvement over the use of bells and is more accurate and reliable.